shamanec/GADS/README.md

 Developed and tested on Ubuntu 18.04 LTS

 ## Setup
+Currently the project assumes that GADS UI, RethinkDB and device providers are on the same network.
+They can all be on the same machine as well.

 ### Start RethinkDB instance
 The project uses RethinkDB for syncing devices availability between providers and GADS UI.